 We continue to expect the financial environment to be very difficult for the foreseeable future and we will ensure that the financial risks are fully considered.
 Significant efficiency savings have been achieved to date, and decisions already taken will continue to deliver an improved financial cost base as changes become embedded.
-The implementation and delivery of savings set out within our service review programme continue to be vital, with increased savings expected in 2016/17 and 2017/18.
+The implementation and delivery of savings set out within our service review programme continue to be vital, with increased savings expected in 2017/18 and 2018/19.
 However, it will be necessary to identify further opportunities to either reduce costs or increase income to balance future budgets, and steps to achieve this are in place.
+Work has already started to determine a plan of service reviews during 2017/18 with a view to identifying opportunities for future savings and income.
+This includes realising savings and income from the Council's senior management restructuring and proposed commercial company developments.